 Data should drive market expansion, product development, sales, marketing strategy and everything in between.
 Organizations are now developing data-based cultures which encourage all levels of the company to take a more strategic approach to their roles in making sound business decisions based on statistical information rather than conjecture.
 But to work, this requires three things:

 But to lead with metrics, you have to create a philosophy and process that heralds its use.
-Marketing automation platform, Hubspot chose to relay their data- rst philosophy within The Hubspot Culture Code.
-The first statement reads: “We are maniacal about our mission and our metrics,” which immediately lets employees know that the company favors fact-driven assessments over gut feelings.
-(10)
+Marketing automation platform Hubspot chose to relay its data-first philosophy through The Hubspot Culture Code.
+The first statement reads: “We are maniacal about our mission and our metrics."
+It immediately lets employees know that the company favors fact-driven assessments over gut feelings.

 To devise a data governance strategy, Chief Data Officers will need to: